mirabilos/ev-useful/answer.md

 I’ve also got a version which deletes “everything except two tables and what belongs to them” in case someone is interested; the diff is small.
 Contact me if necessary.

+This is **really** useful for the cases when the dump you want to restore is of a different database schema version (e.g. with Debian `dbconfig-common`, Flyway or Liquibase/DB-Manul) than the database you want to restore it into.

 ## SQL

     -- Copyright © 2019